 |No psychological strain||High psychological strain||Psychological strain|

-|Bad compliance||Good Compliance||Intermediate compliance|
+|Bad compliance||Good compliance||Intermediate compliance|

 The correct answers can be found below the references.

-- High psychological strain of the patients
+- The high psychological strain of the patients.

-- Feeling of control loss
+- Feeling of control loss.

-- Repeated episodes of eating attacks with subsequent counter-regulatory measures
+- Repeated episodes of eating attacks with subsequent counter-regulatory measures.

 - Binge eating disorder